ARC Testing & Compliance

 Introduction

 The ARC program is a testing process designed to test RFID tags on the market in relation to application environments.
 Over time, this program has established a correlation between application environments and tag performance levels against which to test.
 These tag performance levels are identified per use case or application in order to create a Spec, which is then compared to a unique inlay profile or benchmark in the ARC database.
-By creating these benchmarks, Auburn University's RFID lab is ensuring that tag manufacturers are producing tags with a certain level of quality and performance and, in turn, end users are purchasing tags with that ensured standard.
+By creating these benchmarks, Auburn University's RFID lab is ensuring tag manufacturers are producing tags with a certain level of quality and performance and, in turn, end users are purchasing tags with that ensured standard.
 The ARC process is for end users currently using or wanting to implement RFID.

 The ARC program and resulting performance standards are so impactful because it is a vendor-neutral testing system or setup for testing RFID tags against end user’s application.
 Previously, each manufacturer created tags while adhering to EPCglobal and industry standards and tested internally without a reliable reference to end user’s requirement.
 If comparison tags from different manufacturers were tested, it was either done by the end-user or by a non-vendor agnostic manufacturer or company.
 ARC's testing and benchmarking methodology is one-of-a-kind in the RFID industry.